Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Abstract

 \section{Abstract}

 \Glspl{fm}, particularly \glspl{llm}, are increasingly used to support various software engineering activities (e.g., coding and testing).
-Their applications in the software engineering of \glspl{cps} are also growing.
+Their adoption in software engineering of \glspl{cps} is also growing.
 However, research in this area remains limited.
-Moreover, existing studies have primarily focused on \glspl{llm}—only one type of \gls{fm}—leaving ample opportunities to explore others, such as vision-language models.
+Most existing studies have primarily focused on \glspl{llm}, only one type of \gls{fm}, leaving ample opportunities to explore other \Glspl{fm}, such as vision-language models.
 We argue that, in addition to \glspl{llm}, other \glspl{fm} utilizing different data modalities (e.g., images, audio) and multimodal models (which integrate multiple modalities) hold great potential for supporting \gls{cps} software engineering, given that these systems process diverse data types.
-To address this, we present a research roadmap for integrating \glspl{fm} into various phases of \gls{cps} software engineering, highlighting key research opportunities and challenges for the software engineering community.
+To address this, in this first systematic effort, we present a forward-looking research roadmap for integrating \glspl{fm} into commonly known phases of \gls{cps} software engineering, thereby making it accessible to most software engineers.
+We derive the roadmap from the literature, emerging trends in \Glspl{fm}, and gaps identified from the literature.
+The roadmap highlights key challenges and actionable research opportunities for the software engineering community to guide future research.
+Moreover, we discuss the common challenges associated with applying \glspl{fm} across six dimensions (e.g., technical, economic and resource, and human aspects).
+This roadmap aims to provide a visionary guide for researchers and practitioners, outlining directions for future work and performing future empirical studies.

 \keywords{Cyber-Physical System \and Foundation Model \and Software Engineering}

 \glsresetall